What is a Likert scale?

 - Odd Likert Scale

-Even Likert Scale: In case the researcher intends to gain extreme feedback without providing a neutral option.
+Researchers use even Likert scales to collect extreme feedback without providing a neutral option.

-- 4-Point Likert Scale for Importance: This type of Likert scale allows researchers to include 4 extreme options without the provision of a neutral option.
+- 4-Point Likert Scale for importance: This type of Likert scale allows researchers to include four extreme options without a neutral choice.
 Here the various degrees of importance are represented in a 4-Point Likert Scale.

-- 8-Point Likelihood of recommendation: This is a variation of the previously explained 4-point Likert scale, the only difference being, this scale has 8 options to collect feedback about likelihood of recommendation.
+- 8-Point Likelihood of recommendation: This is a variation of the previously explained 4-point Likert scale, the only difference being, this scale has eight options to collect feedback about the likelihood of a recommendation.

-- 9-Point Likert Scale: With 9 answer options, this odd Likert scale question is used to gather information about a topic by including a neutral answer option for respondents to select in case they don’t wish to answer from the extreme choices.
+- 5-point Likert scale: With five answer options, researchers use this odd Likert scale question to gather information about a topic by including a neutral answer option for respondents to select if they don’t wish to answer from the extreme choices.

-The Likert scale came into existence in 1932 in the form of the 5-point scale which these days, is extensively used.
-These scales range from a group of generic topics to the most specific ones that ask people to indicate how much do they agree or disagree, approve or disapprove, or believe it is true or false.
-Some major charactersitics of the likert scale, are:
+The Likert scale came into existence in 1932 in the form of the 5-point scale, which these days are extensively used.
+These scales range from a group of general topics to the most specific ones that ask respondents to indicate their level of agreement, approval or, belief.
+Some significant characteristics of the Likert scale, are:

-- Related answers: Items should be easily related to the answers in the sentence, regardless of whether the relationship between item and sentence is evident.
+- Related answers: Items should be easily related to the sentence’s answers, regardless of whether the relationship between item and sentence is evident.

-- Scale type: The items must always have two extreme positions as well as an intermediate item that serves as a graduation between the extremes.
+- Scale type: The items must always have two extreme positions and an intermediate answer option that serves as graduation between the extremes.

-- Increasing reliability of the scale: The ends of the scale are often increased to create a seven-point scale by adding “very” to the top and bottom of the five-point scales.
-It has been shown that the seven-point scale reaches the upper limits of the reliability of the scale.
+- Increasing reliability of the scale: Researchers often increase the ends of the scale to create a seven-point scale by adding “very” to the top and bottom of the five-point scales.
+The seven-point scale reaches the upper limits of the reliability of the scale.

 - Using wide scales: As a general rule, Likert and others recommend that it be better to use a scale as wide as possible.
 One can always collapse the answers into concise groups, if appropriate, for analysis.